tarm-project/tarm-io/README.md

 # Tarm-io
 Tarm-io is general purpose event-driven C++11 input-output library.

-The library is under heavy development.
+The library is under development.
 Some information you can find at https://tarm.io

 ## Features